Friday, January 10, 2025

 Bought fishing stuff from Boat Haven

-Bought $10 worth of Parrot Fish at Potter’s Cay for supper which was very good.
+I bought $10 worth of Parrot Fish at Potter's Cay for supper, which was very good.

-Had a beer and drink at Potters Cay and shared a $22 Couch salad.
+Had a beer and a drink at Potters Cay and shared a $22 Couch salad.

-Came back to the boats, put the groceries away and we decided to go to Atlantis.
-I tried to get gas but the marina closed early.
-We walked across the Sidney Portier bridge to the Royal at Atlantis getting there before sunset.
+We came back to the boats, put the groceries away, and then decided to go to Atlantis.
+I tried to get gas, but the marina closed early.
+We walked across the Sidney Portier bridge to the Royal at Atlantis, arriving just before sunset.
 A fantastic tour of the resort and The Dig.

-Came Back at 9:30, dinghy backed to the boat to realize the starboard oar was missing and we decided to go back to the dinghy dock where another dinghy told there was an oar at the bottom of the water at the dinghy dock.
-We decided to dive for to tomorrow.
+We returned at 9:30 and found the dinghy backed to the boat, only to realize the starboard oar was missing.
+We then decided to head back to the dinghy dock, where another dinghy informed us that the oar was at the bottom of the water.
+We decided to dive tomorrow.

-We pan fried the Parrot Fish with Plantains and cucumber and tomato salad.
+We pan-fried the Parrot Fish with Plantains and a cucumber and tomato salad.
 22,000 steps.
 A great day